 The general major in religion and theology is not limited to students preparing for the ordained ministry, but designed for students seeking a strong background in biblical and theological studies as preparation for various professions, for graduate education, or for Christian service generally.
 The general major consists of ten courses, including two core courses and a senior seminar, with emphasis in either biblical studies or systematic/historical studies.
-At least two courses must be from the advanced level (300-level); an interim course, approved by a departmental advisor, may also be included in the required ten courses.
-Admittance to the major program requires completion of a core course with a minimum grade of C(2.0).
+At least two courses (excluding Religion 396) must be from the advanced level (300-level); an interim course, approved by a departmental advisor, may also be included in the required ten courses.
+As part of the departmental writing program, majors must designate one department course (excluding 103, 201, 359, or 396) as writing enriched.
+This course will include additional writing, a revision component, and intensive evaluation.
+Majors in Religion and Theology are exempted from college-wide W-course requirements.
+Admittance to the major program requires completion of a core course with a minimum grade of C (2.0).